top of page

 Invite your team to join you for cake or biscuits and a cup of tea, and take the opportunity to start the conversation.

-Learning opportunity for line managers
+9. Learning opportunities for line managers

 Time to Talk Day is about making it easier to have conversations - so use it as a platform to help expand the knowledge of your managers and better equip them to understand and support mental health at work.
 There are plenty of free resources available online if you don't have the budget for formal training.
 Why not ask each manager to commit to watching a webinar, or reading a guide on a topic related to mental health and wellbeing before the end of the week?
+If you do want to provide more formal training, talk to us about our stress training for line managers which always gets rave reviews.

 Here are some free resources to get you started:

-• Mental Health First Aid England also has this resource for line managers
+• Mental Health First Aid England also has this resource for line managers.

 Free Health Promotion Resources: Be the first to receive Health Chatter information, and other content related to employee health and wellbeing by signing up to our Health Chatter emails.

-776 views
+1,395 views

 Disclaimer: